magrathealabs/playbook/docs/3-projects.md

 ## Project Management

 We like to work in phases, iterating with customers to prioritize, test and learn about what we're doing.
-We implement MVPs to explore the potential of our ideas, scaling the ones that worked:
+We implement POCs to explore the potential of our ideas, so we can focus on a particular one to build the MVP, scaling the ones that worked:

 ![Project Flow](images/project-flow.png "Project Flow")
 <center>[Reference: Thoughtworks](https://www.thoughtworks.com/insights/blog/10-tips-transformation-guide-pioneers)</center>